Panda-Repositories/Theme-JSON-Based/README.md

 * WpfAnimatedGif
 * Newtonsoft.Json

-It's really appriciate if you credit me ( SkieHacker ) for this sort of contribution to the community, hopefully you can do better than this.
+It's really appriciate if you credit me ( SkieHackerYT#2013 ) for this sort of contribution to the community, hopefully you can do better than this.